Megalodonte/Megalodonte/README.md

 ## Hi there 👋

+- I’m currently working on my master (Data Science) thesis project in the context of Reinforcement Learning applied to prosthesis control
+- I have a bachelor degree in Physics, and am currently finishing my master degree in Data Science, both at the University of Naples Federico II
+- I speak Italian (native), English (fluent, C2 level), French (mostly reading, beginner level), Dutch (really basic reading skills)

 <!--
 **Megalodonte/Megalodonte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.